tryscer/flock/flock-music.md

 	"Yeah,” says Tim.
 “Wait up, Eleanore.”
 	Cindy says, “Happy to meet you, Mr. Evans, Mr. Farley.”
 She takes my hand and we run away as fast as we can.

-A few black people are sitting on folding chairs next to a big tent.
+A few people are sitting on folding chairs next to a big tent.
 Eddie and the huge man are walking towards them, with us as a rear guard.
 As Eddie gets closer to the group, they all jump from their seats, shouting:
 	“You son of a bitch!”
 	“Is that Edwardo or am I trippin’?”
 	“Boy, you have some nerve!”
 	“Alright everybody alright, relax won’t ya?
 I missed you guys too.”
 He hugs the pretty lady who’s standing there, saying nothing.
 She hugs him back but continues not to talk.
 Then Besame Mucho hugs him again.
 Then they all hug and pat him on the shoulder.
 	“Ah,” says Eddie, “these are Alice and her friends.
 These unwitting sages, Alice most of all, informed me you sons of bitches have finally broke loose.”
 	“Then you have done us a great service,” says a man in a deep foreign accent.
 He has his hand around Eddie’s shoulder.
-I’ve never seen a man dress like that: a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple embroideries.
+I’ve never seen a man dress like that, a ceremonial garb of another people, perhaps — a white cotton dress, full of red and purple embroideries.
 His cap is made from the same clothe.
-	“And these,” says Eddie, are some of my old friends.
-I don’t want to scare you, Alice, but some of these men are actual, factual members of the Pillar of Steam Band”.
+	“And these,” says Eddie, “are some of my old friends.
+I don’t want to scare you, Alice, but some of these people are actual, factual members of the Pillar of Steam Band”.

-	I look at them: Eddie, Besame Mucho, the foreign man, the pretty woman, small, voluptuous, with short curly hair and big earrings, looking like a down-to-Earth Dorothy Dandridge; and a serious-looking man in a brown shirt, with a wide jaw and thick hair.
+	I look at them: Eddie, Besame Mucho, the foreign man, the pretty woman — small, voluptuous, with short curly hair and big earrings, looking like a down-to-Earth Dorothy Dandridge; and a serious-looking man in a brown shirt, with a wide smile and thick, thick hair.
 	“What do musicians look like?”
 I ask.
 They laugh.
 	“Good answer, good answer.”
 	“My name is Babatunde,” says the man in the dress.
 He’s got a quiet, exotic speech: soft and commanding.
-“On behalf of the Pillar of Steam, and its friends, we would like to thank you, Alice.
+“On behalf of the Steam Pillars, and its friends, we would like to thank you, Alice.
 We were apart and now that Edwardo is with us we are whole again.”
 	“Hello, Batunde,” I say.
 “I think you’re a musician, because other jobs won’t allow you to dress like that.”
 	Batunde laughs.
 “Very good, Alice.
 I am a percussionist with the band.
 	“What does percussionist mean?”
 	“Means he ain’t no drummer,” bellows Besame Mucho.
 	Babatunde laughs.
-	“He ain’t no drummer,” says the woman, “he is *magician*.
+	“He ain’t no drummer,” says the woman, “he is a *magician*.
 I’m Vilma, Alice and friends.
-I sing for the band.”
+I sing for the band.
+And I’m… happy you brought Edwardo back to us.”
 She has a small voice, like a girl’s.
 	“I’m Johnny Terry,” says the man with the thick curls.
 “I’m with the choir, you could say.”
 	“You guys have a *choir*?”
 	“Are you convinced yet?”
 Asks Eddie.
 “Or do you guys want to still go see the Seven-Tops?”
 	“Hey, why are you like this?”
 Says Mucho.
 “Show some respect.
 Some of these cats can *rock*.”
 	“All I’m saying,” says Eddie, “is after the Pillar of Steam… I don’t think there’s going to be any of another show.”
 	“Are you being metaphorical?”
 Asks Cindy.
 “Have everybody met?
-I’m Cindy and this is my brother, Barry and my cousin from New York City Eleanore.”
+I’m Cindy and this is my brother Barry and my cousin from New York City Eleanore.”
 	I suddenly realize that apart from Eddie, all the people are black, and reflect briefly on how much I’ve grown since this morning.
 I’m tingling with excitement.
 	“You guys are real musicians!
 With a choir!”
 	“Just cogs in the machine,” says Mucho.